 Canadian Chocolate Bars We Love!

 Canadians have so many reasons to celebrate and to be proud.
-From North to South and from East to West, Canada is an excellent place on earth to live!
-Yes, we do have remarkable healthcare, clean air, and amazing outdoors.
+Canada is a great place to live, from North to South and East to West!
+We have excellent healthcare, clean air, and beautiful outdoor spaces.

-Canadians are so kind and friendly, and we have so many fabulous cultures to explore.
-We could spend days telling you about the greatness of Canada, but did you know Canada has some of the finest and sweetest candy treats?
+Canadians are kind and friendly, and we have so many fabulous cultures to explore.
+We could talk for days about how great Canada is.
+But did you know Canada has some of the best chocolate bars?

-Yes, we do!
-And at Candy Funhouse we're going to share those with you right now!
+And at Candy Funhouse, we're going to share those chocolate bar brands with you right now!

 Here are the Top 20 Canadian Chocolate Bars

-Here is a list of Candy Funhouse's Top 20 Canadian Chocolate Candy Bars that our Candyologists have compiled.
-In our sweet opinion these are the most popular chocolate bars in Canada.
+Here is a list of Candy Funhouse's Top 20 Canadian Chocolate Bars compiled by our Candyologists.
+In our opinion, they are the most popular chocolate bars in Canada.

 A classic Turkish delight chocolate bar coated in delicious milk chocolate.
 One of the most unique chocolate bars in Canada, made by Nestle Canada.